NifTK/MITK/README.md

    Fixes to get the Python console work.

+   MITK bug: 19411

  * Branch bug-19431-storescp-path

    Fix for the DICOM plugin CMake file to find the storescp command if DCMTK is provided in its install directory.

+   MITK bug: 19411

  * Branch 4491-python-console-crash

    Cherry-picked changes from MITK to fix crash with Python console at the first run.

-See MITK bug 19066.
+   MITK bug: 19066.

- * Branch bug-19289-ctk-hash-update

-   Cherry-picked commits from MITK to update CTK hash, to get fix for passing down command line arguments to CTK.
+ * Cherry-picked commits from MITK to update CTK hash, to get fix for passing down command line arguments to CTK.

+   MITK bug: 19289

+   - c2ef88a Merge branch 'bug-19289-ctk-hash-update' into niftk
+   - 0d7ee6c Updated CTK to a version that is Qt 5.5 compatible
+   - bd2c11f Updated CTK

  * Branch 4490-dcmtk-dir

+   MITK bug: 19442

    Fix for putting correct DCMTK path to MITKConfig.cmake

-   MITK bug: 19442

  * Branch trac-4495-merge-silence-persistence-service